Optineurin

 Optineurin is a protein that in humans is encoded by the OPTN gene.

+Structure

+This gene encodes the coiled-coil containing protein optineurin.
+Alternative splicing results in multiple transcript variants encoding the same protein.

 Function

-This gene encodes the coiled-coil containing protein optineurin.
+Optineurin may function in cellular morphogenesis and membrane trafficking, vesicle trafficking, and transcription activation through its interactions with the RAB8, huntingtin, and transcription factor IIIA proteins.
+OPTN is a host intrinsic restriction factor against neuroinvasive HSV-1 infection.

+Clinical significance

 Optineurin may play a role in normal-tension glaucoma and adult-onset primary open angle glaucoma.
 Optineurin interacts with adenovirus E3-14.7K protein and may utilize tumor necrosis factor-alpha or Fas-ligand pathways to mediate apoptosis, inflammation or vasoconstriction.
-Optineurin may also function in cellular morphogenesis and membrane trafficking, vesicle trafficking, and transcription activation through its interactions with the RAB8, huntingtin, and transcription factor IIIA proteins.
-Alternative splicing results in multiple transcript variants encoding the same protein.
-OPTN is a host intrinsic restriction factor against neuroinvasive HSV-1 infection.

 Interactions

 Optineurin has been shown to interact with Huntingtin and RAB8A.